alexanderkozlenko/chimera-ui-cm/README.md

 - The component supports working with a synchronization context.
 - The component supports automatic state refresh based on properties update.

+### Important Features: Event Broker

+- Event subscription is based on channel name and data type.

 ### Usage Examples: Bindable Object